Kill3rbee/andradgesppe/content/consultancy.md

 </div>
 !-->

-We're proud to have worked with a wide range of clients on a variety of projects, please do contact us to see how we might work together.
+We are proud to have worked with a wide range of clients on a variety of projects.

 <!--html_preserve-->
 <div class="row">